axibase/atsd/finance/README.md

 **Axibase Time Series Database** FINANCE edition is optimized for storing and real-time processing of financial market data such as trades, quotes, and session summaries.

 ATSD provides customers easy-to-use querying tools and APIs to perform quantitative research, analyze transaction costs as well as backtest trading algorithms.
-Unlike traditional tick databases, ATSD is capable of ingesting streaming data from real-time feeds.
+Unlike traditional tick databases which are updated on `T+1` basis, ATSD is capable of ingesting streaming data from real-time feeds.

 ## Data